Eruanne2/Eruanne2/README.md

 ❤️ Check out my favorite project, [TracNova](https://trac-nova.herokuapp.com/)!
 It's a habit tracker that looks for correlations between multiple habits or factors.

-🛠️ Right now I'm working on a Time Value of Money Visualizer.
-Check out the live link [here](https://eruanne2.github.io/Time-Value-of-Money-Visualizer/).
+🛠️ Right now I'm building a Time Value of Money Visualizer.
+Check out the work in progress [here](https://eruanne2.github.io/Time-Value-of-Money-Visualizer/).

 💭 The next project on my radar is a spin on Benjamin Torvaney's [Duck Debugger](https://torvaney.github.io/projects/duck-debugger).